 You have an e-commerce business and you’re expecting the business to grow.
 The key to success in this stage is a combination of supply chain optimization and effective supply chain management (SCM).
 You can achieve both when you outsource supply chain management.

 The Risks and Benefits of Outsourcing Supply Chain Management

 It may sound optimistic, but the risks inherent to supply chain management outsourcing are minimal compared to the advantages.
 Studies show that nearly 80 percent of businesses with highly efficient supply chain operation and logistics operations enjoy greater than average revenues compared to others in their industries.

 What’s more, nearly 95 percent of businesses that opted for supply chain outsourcing report a positive and successful relationship.
-In contrast, businesses that poorly manage their supply chains are usually overwhelmed by supply chain issues that arise from several areas:
+In contrast, businesses that poorly manage their supply chain operation and logistics operations are usually overwhelmed by supply chain issues that arise from several areas:

 - unprecedented growth in inventory,